 What about food sampling?
 As directed by the Provincial Health Officer (PHO) and BC Centre for Disease Control (BCCDC) on the BCCDC Farmers’ Market web page, food sampling is not allowed at this time.
 Markets must discontinue all food sampling activities, including by the glass sales of wine or other alcohols.
 The provincial literature on farm gates does not explicitly mention food sampling.

 How will the public pay for my goods on offer?

 If you are used to only accepting cash, please know that there are some incredible and easy options these days for cashless options.
 Most people really appreciate the convenience of debit or credit cards, as many people do not carry cash.
-Cashless systems are absolutely the preferred way to go from a COVID protocol perspective.
+Cashless systems are absolutely the preferred way to go from a health protocol perspective.

 One cashless option: a SQUARE Reader (also called contactless card reader).
 The Square Reader: